 Preparing for an appointment

-You're likely to start by seeing your family doctor or primary care doctor.
-In some cases, you may be referred to a specialist in skin diseases (dermatologist).
+You're likely to start by seeing your primary care provider.
+Or you may be referred to a specialist in skin diseases (dermatologist).

-Here is information to help you get ready for your appointment and to know what to expect from your doctor.
+Here is information to help you get ready for your appointment and to know what to expect from your health care provider.

 What you can do

-Write down your signs and symptoms, when they occurred, and how long they lasted.
-Also, make a list of all medications, including vitamins, herbs and over-the-counter drugs, you're taking.
+List your symptoms, when they occurred, and how long they lasted.
+Also, list all medicines, vitamins and herbs you're taking.
 Or take the original bottles and a written list of the dosages and directions.

-Write down questions to ask your doctor.
+List questions to ask your health care provider.
 For itchy skin, questions you may want to ask include: